DeNepo/study-lenses/DOCS.md

 Once all this works and is reliable:

 - tests for new lenses and options
-- architected for deployment on netlify
+- architected for deployment
+  - right now there is no security as it's for running locally, studying local files
+  - it is also not efficient with requests and assets for the same reason
 - global server configurations
   - `trust` ?
     - should requests be trusted?